wojdyr/fityk/doc/model.rst

 and :option:`width_correction`, respectively.
 The default value for both options is 1.

-TODO: write about initial parameters of sigmoidal functions
+Another simple algorithm can roughly estimate initial parameters of sigmoidal functions.

 The linear traits ``slope`` and ``intercept`` are calculated using linear regression (without weights of points).